alanmun/autosage/README.md

     python autosage.py
 4. This will launch the script, and it will explain how to use every option currently available on BeatSage within the script
 5. Enjoy!

+Note: This script relies on files not being added or removed from the folder the script resides in, while it is running.
+Don't add, create, or remove any files from wherever you placed autosage.py while its running or it may crash!